akeneo/pim-helpcenter/content/md/what-is/what-is-the-pim-marketplace.md

 To get a complete definition of what connections are, you can read our article [What is a connection?](what-is-a-connection.html)
 :::

-Thanks to our community and partners, we have plenty of extensions ready to be connected to your PIM.
+Thanks to our community and partners, we have plenty of connectors ready to be connected to your PIM.
 From ERP to e-commerce, including Translation, DAM, Print, or Syndication connectors, ready to explore this whole new world?

 But how can you find these connectors?
 How can you get in touch with their creators?
 How can you buy a connector?
 So many questions to answer!
 This is why we created [Akeneo Marketplace](https://marketplace.akeneo.com/).

-# Where to find Akeneo Marketplace
+## Where to find Akeneo Marketplace

 Because we know it can be tedious to leave your work environment to find the connector you need, we bring them to you.
 We developed the PIM `Marketplace` as a way for you to smoothly identify the most relevant connector directly from your PIM interface.